Trekking peaks of Nepal

 Climbing without support

-Quite a few people want to try a peak without any sort of support, carrying all their own gear.
+Quite a few people want to try a mountain without any sort of support, carrying all their own gear.
 Mostly this isn't realistic.
 It is much better to hire at least a porter or two through the permit-issuing company so that you can enjoy the trek, and this also means you don't have to be so fussy about weight.
 However the best reason to take a climbing sherpa or at least a porter-guide who speaks English is for route-finding once off the main trekking trail.
 Trails in Nepal are not marked, and the routes on the mountain are not always obvious either, not even where you should place base camp, for some mountains.
 They will know where water is etc.

 A sad second reason is now a base camp, even a remote one, cannot be left unattended.
 Local thieves WILL come and steal gear.